johnnyvenom/NIME_keywords/README.md

 ## To use:

 - Go to http://nime.org/proceedings/ZIPs/ to download conference proceedings for all years (2001 - 2017)
-- Unzip and place each year's proceedings (several .pdf files) in its own directory with the year as its nome, and place this script in the parent directory.
+- Unzip and place each year's proceedings (several .pdf files) in its own directory with the year as its name, and place this script in the parent directory.
 - Run the following command to make it executable:

     `chmod u+x keyword.sh`